Updated: Jan 9

-The following information will give you an overview of the 3 body types, characteristics or Doshas found in Ayurveda.
-Your dominant Dosha is what makes up your natural physical and broader constitution or Prakriti.
-There are a number of online quizzes that you can take which will help you to determine which body constitution you are.
-However, it is best advised that you seek the guidance of an Ayurvedic practitioner to gain the best results for your health and well-being.
+The following information will give you an overview of the three bodily humors, or central energies known as Doshas used in Ayurvedic medicine and philosophy.
+The dosha energies circulate in the body (to include the subtle bodies) and govern the physical, mental and emotional characteristics of each person.
+Every individual has a dominant dosha or combination of doshas.
+There are a number of online quizzes that you can take which will help you determine your unique constitution.
+However, it is best advised you seek the guidance of an Ayurvedic practitioner or Doctor to gain accurate knowledge and education in healing your symptoms or maintaining optimum health and well-being.

 A quick overview